Delete Folder

 Let’s build and execute the “ftpDeleteFolderDef” example.

-• Drag a “ftpDeleteFolder” step to the canvas
+• Drag an “ftpDeleteFolder” step to the canvas.

-• Connect the dots between the start and “ftpDeleteFolder” step
+• Connect the dots between the Start and “ftpDeleteFolder” step as shown above.

-• Click the “ftpDeleteFolder” step to configure its “Settings” properties.
-Provide a name to the step.
-Select FTP connection from the drop-down list.
+• Click the “ftpDeleteFolder” step to configure its “Required” properties.
+Provide a name for the step.
+Select the FTP connection from the drop-down list.
 Provide the folder path to delete.
+Click the Save button.
+Note: Click the "AI Predict" button for the Copilot to add new process steps that match your process description.

 Definition Sample: